 May 21, 1951: Here’s Judy entering and in concert at the Empire Theater in Glasgow, Scotland.

 Judy had recently opened at The London Palladium which began her legendary “Concert Years.”
-This week-long engagement in Glasgow as part of a tour of Great Britain that helped put Judy back on her feet professionally and prepped her for her record-breaking appearance at The Palace in New York.
+This week-long engagement in Glasgow was a part of a tour of Great Britain that helped put Judy back on her feet professionally and prepped her for her record-breaking appearance at The Palace in New York.

 Here is an account of Judy’s show written by Tom McGee and published in 2001 in a Betty Grable fan publication.
 Although McGee has his month incorrect, the article is a wonderful read (tap on the image to read it.
 A big thanks to Kim Lundgreen for sharing the article and the photos.